pancakespaceman/dojo-web-fundamentals/exam-expectations.md

 - Learn platform
 - Notes
 - Assignments
-- google, w3schools, MDN docs
+- google, w3schools, MDN docs (code snippets, generally you need to adjust what you find online to fit your use case)
 - Myself and david

 ### What can't you use?